 Food In School

-At Greenfields we aim for all children to have a healthy, balanced diet.
+At Kippax Greenfield, we aim for all children to have a healthy, balanced diet.
 We know that a healthy diet helps children to be better learners.
-At Greenfields, children learn about food through our curriculum, healthy diets and how to cook; from our Healthy Schools Ambassadors and through our lunchtime dining experience.
+At school, children learn about food, healthy diets and how to cook through our curriculum, our Healthy Schools Ambassadors and through our lunchtime dining experience.

 Lunchtime is from 12pm until 1pm.
 We operate two sittings for lunch.
-The children in Class Reception and Key Stage One eat their lunch first while the Key Stage Two children play outside.
-Once the children have finished their meal they go out to play.
-At approximately 12.30pm the Key Stage Two children come in to eat their lunch.
+The children in reception - year 3, while years 4-6 children play outside.
+Once the children have finished their meal, they go out to play.
+At approximately 12.30pm, the older children come in to eat their lunch.

 Tasty cooked meals are freshly prepared daily in our kitchen using good quality produce.
 Children are offered a choice of main courses and desserts.
 Salads and fruit are always available.

 Menus meet the Government guidelines for school meals.
-All medical and religious diets can be catered.
+All medical and religious diets can be catered for.

 We operate a ‘Band’ system where children pre-order the main dish and dessert they prefer from a choice of three.
 This enables all the children to have the dish they prefer as well as cutting down on wasted food.
 We encourage parents to support their children in making a good lunch choice.